anisotropi4/wren/NaPTAN-Rail/02-Scrub-03-Explore/README.md

 # Scrub and Explore

-As the content of the National Public Transport Access Nodes (NaPTAN) Rail visualisation appears to be clean, the Scrub and Explore stages are combined.
+As the content of the National Public Transport Access Nodes (NaPTAN) rail visualisation appears to be clean, the Scrub and Explore stages are combined.

-The `investigate.sh` script contains the elements used to explore the data.
+The `investigate.sh` script contains the elements used to explore the data which looks to extract geographic rail information from the NaPTAN dataset for visualisation.

 ## Assumptions